Balakrishna-3008/Docker/README.md

 ## to start the docker
 sudo systemctl start docker
-## to check docker is installe or not
+## to check docker is install or not
 docker --version

 ## to login to dockerhub account